alexdimitrov2000/Team-Legend/README.md

 - The Visual Studio IDE and the latest SDK can be downloaded from https://dot.net/core.

 Also you can run the project in Visual Studio Code (Windows, Linux or MacOS).
-To know more about how to setup your enviroment visit the [Microsoft .NET Download Guide](https://www.microsoft.com/net/download)
+To know more about how to setup your environment visit the [Microsoft .NET Download Guide](https://www.microsoft.com/net/download)

 ## Technologies used:
-- ASP .NET Core 2.1
+- ASP&#46;NET Core 2.1
-- ASP .NET MVC Core
+- ASP&#46;NET MVC Core
-- ASP .NET Identity Core
+- ASP&#46;NET Identity Core
 - Entity Framework Core
 - MS SQL
 - AutoMapper